thelingxichen/scSVAS/README.md

 Figure 2 demonstrates the input files required for each scSVAS application.
 The demo files are available at “Editor” on each application page.
 The input format are specified in [here](https://github.com/paprikachan/scSVAS/blob/master/webserver/markdown/scSVAS_Input_Format.markdown).
 The auxiliary scripts are available at [`./scripts`](https://github.com/paprikachan/scSVAS/blob/master/scripts).

 In short, scSVAS provides versatile utilities for managing, investigating, sharing, and publishing single-cell copy number variation profiles.
 All visualization are publicly hosted at https://sc.deepomics.org.
-Offline analysis pipeline are available at https://github.com/paprikachan/scSVAS.
+Offline auxiliary scripts are available at https://github.com/paprikachan/scSVAS.